 Protocols like HLS and MPEG-DASH support this out of the box, and platforms like Wowza and AWS IVS offer built-in tools to make implementation easier.

 But quality isn’t just about visuals, it’s also about latency.
-In live trivia apps or sports betting, even a two-second delay can throw everything off.
-That’s where Low-Latency HLS and WebRTC come in.
-These protocols help minimize delay between what’s happening and what the user sees — critical for real-time interactivity.
+In live trivia apps or sports betting, even a two-second delay can throw everything off, explaining why low-Latency HLS and WebRTC are integral.
+These protocols help minimize delay between what’s happening and what the user sees, both critical for real-time interactivity.

 A global horse racing brand partnered with Oxagile to launch a live simulcasting solution with multi-camera support and ultra-low latency.
 The challenge?
 Delivering high-quality streams across mobile, web, and smart TVs under a tight 2.5-month deadline.